LukmaanViscomi/AI-Deep-Learning/README.md

 # AI-Deep-Learning
 MSC AI Archive

-This is a first draft for the project.
+This is a collaborative space.
+Please create a branch for major changes and discuss before commiting back to the main branch.

-Members and their contribution is yet to be fedined